You have an exciting new product and are ready to launch. Or are you?

-Other ways to drive the new brand, included in the market strategy, was to leverage high-profile marketing and pr activities.
+Other ways to drive the new brand, included in the market strategy, was to leverage high-profile marketing and PR activities.
 Sponsoring a charity gala ball.
 Tick.
 Updating radio ads and getting on air.
 Tick.
 Refreshing press ads and placing.
 Tick.
 There were a million ideas and a million big ticks.

 But these measured approaches were just the beginning …

-We assessed what else was needed and how to roll it out in the middle of the fast-paced environment we were operating in.
+At Omania Terry we assessed what else was needed and how to roll it out in the middle of the fast-paced environment we were operating in.
 After all, this was a busy firm and business had to keep rolling.

 Initiatives essential to success

 A main focus was on change management and cultural change—initiatives essential to success.
-But the reality was that the team was running off its feet.
+But the reality was that the team was being run off its feet.
 ‘No worries,’ we said.
 We mapped out how to bring the team along, keep them informed and involve them along the way.
 The team received ample support and was rewarded for a job well done.
 Enthusiasm levels soared.
 The energy was electric.